reshmathomas/cisco_assignment/README.md

 `python app.py`
 This creates the database and malware_url_info table.
 Insert few fake URLs in the table as follows:
 `INSERT INTO malware_url_info values("www.fakeurl.com");`
+Note: Password will need to be configured and added to app/db_conn_config.py

 3. Send a GET request to the web service that runs on localhost:105 by typing in the following in a browser:
 `http://localhost:105/v1/urlinfo/?url=https://www.fakeurl.com`